Complete the subscription box questionnaire:

 Saturday: 9am to 4:30pm

-Sunday: Noon to 4pm (closed on Sundays during the school year)
+Sunday: Noon to 4pm (closed on Sundays during the summer)

 In addition, BPL is closed for the following holidays: